Cory Booker Drops Out of 2020 Presidential Race

 “If we can’t raise more money in this final stretch, we won’t be able to do the things that other campaigns with more money can do to show presence,” he said.

-Booker said he plans to run for re-election for this Senate seat this year.
-His exit brings the number of 2020 Democrat candidates down to 12.
+Booker said he plans to run for re-election for his Senate seat this year.
+Before his election to Congress’s upper chamber, the lawmaker served two terms as mayor of Newark — New Jersey’s most-populated city — between 2006 and 2013.
+He served as a member of the Newark Municipal Council from 1998 to 2002.

+The senator’s exit brings the number of 2020 Democrat candidates down to 12.

 The Associated Press contributed to this report.